Community services insights

 - recognise and respond to diverse individuals in a range of roles and professions, based on your career desires.

 You’ll also learn how to work within a structured community services framework and to apply specialist interpersonal and case working skills.
 Other skills include working with clients on personal, career, study & employment options and getting information about clients’ abilities and needs.

 You will also potentially be providing resources to assist people, assessing needs in relation to treatment and conducting counselling or assessment interviews.
 Other roles in Community Services might involve helping clients adjust attitudes, expectations and behaviour, and consulting with clients to develop rehabilitation plans.

-Your online course includes comprehensive student support to help you throughout your study.
-This includes regular contact with a trainer, access to our fully customised online learning platform, and access to the world leading video training provider, Lynda.com.
-Our degrees, diplomas and certificates allow you to graduate with a government-accredited, nationally recognised qualification that can boost your chances of employment and more opportunities to accelerate your learning even further.
+Some of the degrees, diplomas and certificates allow you to graduate with a government-accredited, nationally recognised qualifications that can boost your chances of employment and more opportunities to accelerate your learning even further.